 Since the recipe is flexible in terms of herbs and greens, I do make it just about year round.
 Right now I have some spinach recovering from a frost – it died back and is re-growing – so it’s been featured here, alongside overwintered parsley.

 Try these as a light meal with some salad or roasted veg, or add to a grain bowl for a more filling meal.
 You can also increase the size to make a veggie burger.
-Though I usually prefer more legume-based versions, like a chickpea burger, these do make a good neutral patty and taste great with any variety of toppings.
+Though I usually prefer more legume-based versions, like a chickpea burger or red lentil patty, these do make a good neutral patty and taste great with any variety of toppings.

 Ingredients

-Heat a large frying pan over medium heat.
-Once the pan is hot, coat the base with a thin layer of oil (this is important.
+Step 3: heat a large frying pan and coat the base with a thin layer of oil (this is important.
 Like any eggy recipe, it will stick otherwise).
+Cook each patty for 2-3 minutes each side, and serve hot.

 It’ll seem like the patties aren’t going to hold together enough to fry, but they will!
 The batter is loose but keep in mind that it includes eggs, so they will come together nicely in the frying pan.

 The original recipe included an avocado tahini dip, but since updating I’m just using avocado as is (there was a massive tahini recall recently, and we can’t get it right now).
-I don’t often use avocados but we can get from from the Mediterranean now, so I’ve been ordering bulk boxes more recently.
-Use any dipping sauce you like – hummus is nice.
+Use any dipping sauce you like – hummus and avocado aioli are nice.

 Some readers have noted that they’ve baked the quinoa patties with good success, so it can be done!
 Frying will give you a better texture, though.
 Be sure to use enough oil to prevent sticking, especially if using a cast iron pan.